 A parent may think that leaving a large gift to a child or other loved one with special needs will ensure that the loved one will be able to live their lives to the fullest or that they will have the ability to receive all the care they need.
 The last will and testament is not the place to bequest an outright gift to someone with special needs.
 A person with special needs receiving public benefits often times can only have a limited income and limited assets.
 Anything over the designated amount can disqualify someone with special needs from continuing to receive benefits.
 There are certain types of trusts, such as a special needs trust, that specifically address the management of the specific needs of a person with special needs.
 The trust can be a standalone special needs trust or even a trust created within the last will and testament.

-This does not happen very often, but it could be that someone tries to make a gift that says “to Joe, so long as he uses my car to transport immigrants over the border.”
+This does not happen very often, but it could be that someone tries to make a gift that says “to Joe, so long as he uses my property to grow marijuana.”
 Inserting an illegal purpose could invalidate the entire will.

 Life insurance, retirement plans, and financial accounts usually require a designated beneficiary be identified.
 Upon your death, those assets will be transferred to the named beneficiary, so they cannot be distributed by your will.